Geoffrey Barkas

 Geoffrey Barkas (born Geoffrey de Gruchy Barkas, 27 August 1896 – 3 September 1979) was an English filmmaker active between the World War I and World War II.
 Barkas led the British Middle East Command Camouflage Directorate in the Second World War.
 His largest "film set" was Operation Bertram, the army-scale deception for the battle of El Alamein in October 1942.

 Early life

 Barkas was born in 1896 in Richmond, Surrey where his father was a librarian, to parents from Jersey families.
-His father was Albert Atkin Barkas (b.
-1861) and his mother was Anna Julia de Gruchy (b.
-1863); both were from St. Helier.
+His father was Albert Atkin Barkas (born 1861) and his mother was Anna Julia de Gruchy (born 1863); both were from St. Helier.

 In the First World War, he served in the 1915 Gallipoli campaign at Suvla Bay, and then in the later part of the Battle of the Somme in France, where he won a Military Cross.

 Film career

 Between the wars, Barkas worked on silent films and then feature films, starting as a writer and producer, and then directing his own films such as The Manitou Trail and The Lumberjack (1925) and The Third Gun (1929), the latter being a three-reel short filmed in the Phonofilm sound-on-film process.
 He co-directed with Michael Barringer (Blockade, Q-ships, The Infamous Lady), Anthony Asquith (Tell England), Berthold Viertel (Rhodes of Africa) and Milton Rosmer (The Great Barrier), he also edited Red Ensign directed by Michael Powell.
 Work became increasingly difficult to find in the economic depression of the 1930s, and after directing the critically acclaimed African exteriors for Robert Stevenson's King Solomon's Mines in 1937, it dried up altogether.

 In 1927 he married scriptwriter Natalie Webb (1899–1979) in Wycombe, Buckinghamshire.
 She wrote an account in 1934 of the production of Barkas' film Palaver.